skunnath2020/Big-data-challenge/README.md

 ## Hints and Considerations

-* Be sure that to start each notebook with following code in the first cell and update the Spark version.
+* Started each notebook with following code in the first cell and update the Spark version.

 ```python
 import os